dfhoughton/sleep_chart/README.md

 # sleep chart

-Something I made messing about with my kids or when I should be sleeping.
+Something I made messing about with my kids or when I should have been sleeping.
 This is just a pure-canvas line chart with a smoothing algorithm based on a rolling weighted average.
 The weights are provided by a Gaussian, because why not?